-Since Tucker Davis founded FCF in 2009, over $4 million has been raised for fibrolamellar research.
+Since Tucker Davis founded FCF in 2009, nearly $6 million has been raised for fibrolamellar research.
 A significant portion of that money has been raised through various events.
 There are also events held which are not fundraising as much as community building.
 FCF has featured various events on the home page of its website.
 Check out previously featured events and news items.

 Stone Point Capital Golf Outing – Since 2009 Stone Point Capital’s annual charity golf tournament has dedicated the proceeds to FCF.
 This is the largest source of funding at the Foundation.

 The Patient and Family gathering is a key event on the Foundation calendar.
 For the last three years this has been held in Stowe, VT at no cost to patients and families.
 While not a fundraising event it is a time for bonding and exchanging advice and information.
 It fulfills the Foundation’s mission to connect and support the fibrolamellar community of patients and their families.

 Gail Trecosta, whose son Matthew (1999-2014) was a fibro patient, organizes coffees each year around the country, and even in a few foreign countries to benefit FCF.
 There have been as many as 30 coffee socials in one year taking many different forms from art parties to in home coffees to mini-fundraisers at restaurants.
 Since its inception in 2013 these coffee events have raised over $75,000 for the Foundation.
 Contact Gail if you are interested in hosting a party next October.